PadmaUnlimited/padma-theme/padma/README.txt

 == Changelog ==

 = 0.0.25
-* Released: September 11, 2018
+* Released: September 14, 2018
 CSS Effects for images
 Design Mode updates
 - Added more CSS Units
+New Audio block
+New Video block
-New video block
+New Map block
 New Object-fit and Object-position options on sizes
 JS libraries updates
 - Underscore updated to 1.9.1
 - jQuery UI Touch Punch updated to 0.2.3
--
+PHP 7.3 Ready

 = 0.0.24